 The brain uses a surprising amount of our oxygen supply.
 It accounts for only 2% of our body weight, but at rest it consumes 20% of the oxygen we inhale!
 A lot of people don’t realise that level can change dramatically, depending on how you’re using the organ.
 If you can slow the rational mind, or even enter into an ’empty mind’ state, then you will use your oxygen stores more slowly in a dive.
 On our course, I teach people to operate on autopilot, rather than overthinking what they’re doing, which saves on oxygen consumption.
 The subconscious mind is often quicker and less error-prone than the rational mind too.

-#5 Invest in Tech
+#5 Invest In Tech

+As an ambassador for Suunto, I use gadgets to help me to train smarter.
 Suunto depth gauges are invaluable to my training.
 I depend on the depth alarms during my ascent to know how far away I am from the bottom.
-But, the greatest benefit comes from being able to download and analyse dive profiles, which allow me to see small difference in speed, stroke count and timing, or how different variables influence performance.
+But, the greatest benefit comes from being able to download and analyse dive profiles, which allow me to see small differences in speed, stroke count and timing, or how different variables influence performance.
 I use a Suunto D6i in all my deep dives.
 If you think you want to to make any kind of underwater activity a regular hobby, it’s worth the investment.

-#6 Find your passion
+#6 Find Your Passion

 I enjoy being in the water in any way.
 When I have the opportunity I enjoy sailing, windsurfing, SUP and bodysurfing.
 Spearfishing is a way to provide sustainable and ethical seafood to my table.
 Freediving would definitely help swimmers with breath control, and I’ve seen many cases of surfers benefiting from freediving techniques also.
-If you know you can hold your breath 3 minutes you’ll be able to stay calmer and more relaxed in a hold down.
+If you know you can hold your breath for three minutes you’ll be able to stay calmer and more relaxed in a hold down.
 Personally that was never my problem – it’s balancing a small board on a big wave that gets me!